alessio6666/Bayesian-Statistics/README.md

 * **Inference:** Partition estimation via **Binder's Loss function** and uncertainty analysis using **Posterior Similarity Matrices (PSM)**.

 ## Mathematical Framework
-For a detailed derivation of the algorithm, please refer to the [Technical Implementation Details](docs/Mathematical_Framework.pdf).
+For a detailed derivation of the algorithm, please refer to the [Mathematical Framework](docs/Mathematical_Framework.pdf).

 ## Key Results
 ### PPM vs PPMx Comparison